symbol/symbol-docs/source/concepts/node.rst

 **Repository:** |catapult-rest|

-The main responsibility of Catapult API components is to store the data in readable form.
-Each API instance maintains a MongoDB, and optionally a RocksDB to store state.
+The primary responsibility of Catapult API is to store the data in readable form.
+Each API instance maintains a MongoDB, and optionally a RocksDB to save the state.

-Additionally, this layer verifies blocks and transactions.
-The API throws the errors to REST via ZMQ in binary.
+The layer :ref:`validates the transactions <transaction-validation>` received from the REST component.
+Additionally, the API throws the errors back via ZMQ in binary.

-Catapult API collects cosignatures. :doc:`Aggregated bonded transactions <aggregate-transaction>` are pushed to P2P nodes once they are complete.
+The Catapult API component is also responsible for collecting cosignatures. :doc:`Aggregated bonded transactions <aggregate-transaction>` are pushed to P2P nodes once they are complete.

 API components can connect to multiple P2P nodes, but at least must connect to one.